 (See also Overview of Immunodeficiency Disorders Overview of Immunodeficiency Disorders Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
 Primary immunodeficiencies... read more and Approach to the Patient With an Immunodeficiency Disorder Approach to the Patient With Suspected Immunodeficiency Immunodeficiency typically manifests as recurrent infections.
 However, recurrent infections are more likely to have causes other than immunodeficiency (eg, inadequate treatment, resistant organisms... read more .)

 Common variable immunodeficiency (CVID) is a primary immunodeficiency disorder Primary Immunodeficiencies Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
 Primary immunodeficiencies... read more that involves humoral immunity deficiencies Humoral immunity deficiencies Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
 Primary immunodeficiencies... read more .
-It includes several different molecular defects, but in most patients, the molecular defect is unknown.
+It includes several different known molecular defects, but in most patients, the molecular defect is unknown.
 Mutations are sporadic in > 90% of cases.
 CVID is clinically similar to X-linked agammaglobulinemia X-linked Agammaglobulinemia X-linked agammaglobulinemia is characterized by low levels or absence of immunoglobulins and absence of B cells, leading to recurrent infections with encapsulated bacteria.
 (See also Overview... read more in the types of infections that develop, but onset tends to be later (typically between ages 20 and 40).
-T-cell immunity may be impaired in some patients.
+Impaired T-cell immunity Cellular immunity deficiencies Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
+Primary immunodeficiencies... read more also may be present in some patients.

-Autoimmune disorders (eg, autoimmune thrombocytopenia Immune Thrombocytopenia (ITP) Immune thrombocytopenia (ITP) is a bleeding disorder usually without anemia or leukopenia.
+Autoimmune disorders can occur, including autoimmune thrombocytopenia Immune Thrombocytopenia (ITP) Immune thrombocytopenia (ITP) is a bleeding disorder usually without anemia or leukopenia.
 Typically, it is chronic in adults, but it is usually acute and self-limited in children.
-Spleen size... read more , autoimmune hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is caused by autoantibodies that react with red blood cells at temperatures ≥ 37° C (warm antibody hemolytic anemia) or 37° C (cold agglutinin disease).
+Spleen size... read more , autoimmune hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is caused by autoantibodies that react with red blood cells at temperatures ≥ 37° C (warm antibody hemolytic anemia) or < 37° C (cold agglutinin disease).
 Hemolysis... read more or pernicious anemia, systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more , Addison disease Addison Disease Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
-It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more , thyroiditis, rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more , alopecia areata Alopecia Areata Alopecia areata is typically sudden patchy nonscarring hair loss in people with no obvious skin or systemic disorder.
-(See also Alopecia.)
-This photo shows patchy loss of scalp hair in alopecia... read more ) can occur, as can malabsorption, nodular lymphoid hyperplasia of the gastrointestinal tract, systemic granulomatous inflammation, lymphocytic interstitial pneumonia Lymphocytic Interstitial Pneumonia Lymphocytic interstitial pneumonia (LIP) is lymphocytic infiltration of the alveolar interstitium and air spaces.
+It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more , thyroiditis, rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more , and alopecia areata Alopecia Areata Alopecia areata is typically sudden patchy nonscarring hair loss in people with no obvious skin or systemic disorder.
+Diagnosis is typically by inspection, although sometimes a skin biopsy is... read more .
+Patients also may develop malabsorption Overview of Malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
+Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more , nodular lymphoid hyperplasia of the gastrointestinal tract, systemic granulomatous inflammation, lymphocytic interstitial pneumonia Lymphocytic Interstitial Pneumonia Lymphocytic interstitial pneumonia (LIP) is lymphocytic infiltration of the alveolar interstitium and air spaces.
 The cause is unknown.
-Symptoms and signs are cough, progressive dyspnea, and... read more , splenomegaly, and bronchiectasis.
-Gastric carcinoma or lymphoma occurs in 10% of patients.
+Symptoms and signs are cough, progressive dyspnea, and... read more , splenomegaly, and/or bronchiectasis Bronchiectasis Bronchiectasis is dilation and destruction of larger bronchi caused by chronic infection and inflammation.
+Common causes are cystic fibrosis, immune defects, and recurrent infections, though... read more .
+Gastric carcinoma Stomach Cancer Etiology of stomach cancer is multifactorial, but Helicobacter pylori plays a significant role.
+Symptoms include early satiety, obstruction, and bleeding but tend to occur late in the... read more or lymphoma occurs in 10% of patients.

 Diagnosis of common variable immunodeficiency is suggested by recurrent sinopulmonary infections and requires all of the following:

-Antibody levels should not be measured if patients have been treated with IV immune globulin (IVIG) within the previous 6 months because any detected antibodies are from the IVIG.
+Antibody or autoantibody levels should not be measured if patients have been treated with IV immune globulin (IVIG) within the previous 6 months because any detected antibodies may be from the IVIG.

 Spirometry, complete blood count, liver tests, and a basic metabolic panel are recommended yearly to check for associated disorders.
 If lung function changes, CT should be done.